OneMoreThing/deploydtutorial/step5.markdown

       return false;
     });

-**NOTE**: A web page on the filesystem will not hold a session.
-You won't be able to test this version of the app until you upload it to Deployd.
-Alternatively, an advanced user can set up a simple server to serve the files as *localhost*.
+**NOTE**: If you are using Google Chrome to test your app, it will not store cookies when you open it from your computer (when the URL starts with "file://").
+You could upload the files to Deployd and test the app online, or you can run Chrome with the command line option `--enable-file-cookies`.

 ## Security with users